-The aquatic sector has also endured through complexities associated with the pandemic and various environmental disasters.
+As mentioned, our aquatic sector has also endured through complexities associated with the pandemic and various environmental disasters.
 Staff shortages, closures and reduced community confidence have led to financial stress and reduced levels of service.
 This further elevates our concerns re our children and other vulnerable groups accessing vital swimming and water safety programs.